• Home

 Frequently Asked Questions

-Why are my patties falling apart?
+Why are my salmon patties falling apart?

 Can I use something other than breadcrumbs?

-Can I bake or air fry them?
+Can I bake or air fry instead of pan-fry?

-Sure!
-Bake at 400°F for 15–18 minutes, flipping once halfway.
-Air fry at 375°F for 10–12 minutes.
+Absolutely.
+Bake at 400°F for 15-18 minutes, flipping once halfway through, or air fry at 375°F for 10-12 minutes until golden and crispy.

 Can I use fresh salmon?